A Different Sense of Home

 Cliche tells us that ‘home is where the heart is’, but when you have pieces of your heart scattered everywhere, what does that leave you with?

-Well, a very different sense of home I guess.
+A very different sense of home, I guess.

 I have lived in all kinds of houses; town houses, apartments, duplex houses and even a warehouse.
-After my parent's divorce,my teenage years were spent living between houses; sometimes that meant running three doors down the road, and other times meant bussing three and a half hours across Sydney.
+After my parent's divorce, my teenage years were spent living between houses; sometimes that meant running three doors down the road, other times meant bussing three and a half hours across Sydney.

 When I moved to Auckland two and a half years ago, I moved in with my grandparents.
 I was lucky enough to live in their dream house designed by my incredibly talented uncle.
 It was the most beautiful house that I have ever had the pleasure of living in.

-This recent shift wasn’t a biggie - I am still in Auckland, and still living with my grandparents.
+This recent shift wasn’t a biggie.
+I am still in Auckland and still living with my grandparents.
 We only moved a suburb over from where we were - but I kind of suck at moving.
-It always takes me a while to stop missing where I have just been and start adjusting to my new surroundings.
-It is like the sight of cardboard boxes and packing tape makes me a little bit (more) insane.
-For a solid week and a half, I woke up at 5 am to frosty mornings, skulled a coffee, downed some cereal before leaving the house.
+It always takes me a while to stop missing where I've just been and start adjusting to my new surroundings.
+It's like the sight of cardboard boxes and packing tape makes me a little bit (more) insane.
+For a solid week and a half, I woke up at 5 am to frosty mornings, skulled a coffee and downed some cereal before leaving the house.
 I’d come back late at night after everyone was asleep to an unmade bed, a bedroom full of boxes and a mind full of tasks and to-dos.

-Although I somewhat envy people who can pick the fruit of trees they planted as a child, or have a height chart scratched onto a door frame - I am beyond grateful for everything that my gypsy kind of upbringing has taught me.
-It has kept things fresh - there have always been new people to meet, and new neighbourhoods to explore.
-It has opened my mind to different ways of thinking expanded my world to incorporate a whole lot more incredible people than I ever knew existed.
+Although I somewhat envy people who can pick the fruit of trees they planted as children, or have a height chart scratched onto a door frame, I am beyond grateful for everything that my gypsy kind of upbringing has taught me.
+It has kept things fresh.
+There have always been new people to meet and new neighbourhoods to explore.
+It has opened my mind to different ways of thinking and expanded my world to incorporate a whole lot more incredible people than I ever knew existed.
 It has challenged me to be grounded in the right things - not in an accumulation of objects or possessions.
 It has given me a love for creating beautiful environments that make other people feel welcome and at home (In other words… party at our place anyone?!).